SHARE

 Ingredients for Cornmeal Porridge

-Here’s the list of ingredients to make Creamy Jamaican Cornmeal Porridge for breakfast today:
+Here’s the list of ingredients to make Creamy Jamaican Cornmeal Porridge for breakfast:

 • Spices.
-We’re talking cinnamon, nutmeg, allspice, and cloves.
+We’re talking cinnamon, nutmeg, allspice, cloves + pinch of sea salt.

 • Condensed milk.
 This adds a great sweetness to this porridge and adds a nice creaminess to it.
 For a vegan option, you can substitute this with full-fat coconut cream/milk or Let's Do Organic's Dairy-Free Condensed milk.